xrdocs/software-management/_blogs/2016-10-20-using-ztp-to-install-puppet.md

 If you choose to use Puppet as your configuration platform, it is important to have the agent installed on the devices as quickly as possible and not use any scripting beyond the installation procedure of the agent.

 ## Puppet in IOS-XR
 Puppetlabs have created a puppet agent for the IOS-XR Yocto based Linux.
-You can follow their installation innstructions here:
+You can follow their installation instructions here:
 [Installing Cisco IOS-XR agents](https://docs.puppet.com/pe/latest/install_iosxr.html "Installing Cisco IOS-XR agents").
 Make sure you download the file which has “cisco-wrlinux-7” in the filename, this is the version that works in the IOS-XR Yocto Linux environment.

 If you are interested in using Puppet in conjonction with the YANG data models in JSON/XML format, have a look at the tutorial on Puppet and ciscoyang [Using Puppet with IOS-XR 6.1.1](https://xrdocs.github.io/application-hosting/tutorials/2016-08-22-using-puppet-with-iosxr-6-1-1 "Using Puppet with IOS-XR 6.1.1").
 You will have to modify the example below to include the installation of the GRPC GEM file.